mspnp/intern-js-pipeline/docs/repo-integration/initialize-playwright.md

 # Initialize Playwright

-Following the steps below to setup Playwright tests for your repo:
+Set up Playwright tests for your repo:

 1. At the root of your repository run `npm init playwright@latest`
     1. Select a language (`TypeScript` was used for the example repo but either will work)